docusign/docusign-esign-node-client/README.md

 This example shows you how to do the following:
 - Create a DocuSign Object with an Integrator Key and a Target DocuSign Environment
-- Create a DocuSign Client Object with your DocuSign Account Credentials
+- Create a DocuSign Client Object and Login using your DocuSign Account Credentials
 - Create a new Envelope using a Template and sending to the recipient you specify
 - Logout of the Client by Revoking the DocuSign user's OAuth Token